 In the internship program, outstanding teacher education students may spend a semester developing skills and expertise in participating school districts throughout southeastern Wisconsin while meeting the student teaching requirements.
 In addition, students in the Occupational and Environmental Safety & Health program are regularly assigned internships within a company or a government agency according to their interests.

 For all students pursuing teacher licensure programs, there are two points of admission.
 The first is admission to UW-Whitewater and the second is admission to Professional Education.
 Students must be admitted to Professional Education in order to take upper-level courses for licensure required for their degree programs.
 In order to apply for admission to Professional Education, students must meet all of the Basic Eligibility Requirements and submit their application materials during one of the designated admission cycles for their program.
 There are admission cycles during the fall, spring and summer terms.
 While most programs admit during all three terms, the Early Childhood Dual Licensure program accepts applications during the fall only and the Elementary/Middle Education program admits in fall and spring, but not summer.
-There are two application cycles during each term – Regular and Continuous.
-More information about admission to Professional Education can be found at the websites linked above.

 The College of Education and Professional Studies is the home of the Wisconsin Instructional Technology Resource Center (WITRC).
 Staff of this center maintain the 33 technology classrooms and labs in the College, checkout portable equipment and house a collection of educational software to help university faculty, students and public school teachers integrate instructional technology into the curricula.

 A full-time coordinator of technology resources assists in facilitating a technology-based teaching/learning environment through faculty/student workshops, seminars and consultation.